fanart-tv/laravel-lokalise/README.md

 # laravel-lokalise
 Console integration with lokali.se

-This is a very simple pair of files that will allow you to use php artisan to automatically push your base language and import your translations to and from https://lokali.se
+This is a very simple pair of files that will allow you to use `php artisan lang:push` and `php artisan lang:pull` to automatically push your base language and import your translations to and from https://lokali.se

 ## Requirements
 These scripts use GuzzleHttp so make sure that is installed first via composer